alexandru/alexn.org/_drafts/oop-vs-type-classes.md

 }
 ```

 Yikes, that's not good.
 We can't combine any two objects inheriting from `Combine`.
-We can't sum up an `Int` and a `String`, as this isn't JavaScript 😊 Liskov's substitution principle actually sucks here, as we care about the type, and we don't want to lose type safety here 🙂
+We can't sum up an `Int` and a `String`, as this isn't JavaScript 😊 Liskov's substitution principle actually sucks here, as we care about the type, and we don't want to lose type safety 🙂

 ```scala
 trait Combine[Self] { self: Self =>